-The Issuer will pay principal and interest on the Notes in the Specified Currency.
-This presents certain risks relating to currency conversions if an investor's financial activities are denominated principally in a currency or currency unit (the "Investor's Currency") other than the Specified Currency.
-These include the risk that exchange rates may significantly change (including changes due to devaluation of the Specified Currency or revaluation of the Investor's Currency) and the risk that authorities with jurisdiction over the Investor's Currency may impose or modify exchange controls.
-An appreciation in the value of the Investor's Currency relative to the Specified Currency would decrease (1) the Investor's Currency-equivalent yield on the Notes, (2) the Investor's Currency equivalent value of the principal payable on the Notes and (3) the Investor's Currency equivalent market value of the Notes.
+The Issuer will pay principal and interest on the Securities in euro.
+This presents certain risks relating to currency conversions if an investor's financial activities are denominated principally in a currency or currency unit (the Investor's Currency) other than in euro.
+These include the risk that exchange rates may significantly change (including changes due to devaluation of the euro or revaluation of the Investor's Currency) and the risk that authorities with jurisdiction over the Investor's Currency may impose or modify exchange controls.
+An appreciation in the value of the Investor's Currency relative to euro would decrease (1) the Investor's Currency-equivalent yield on the Securities, (2) the Investor's Currency-equivalent value of the principal payable on the Securities and (3) the Investor's Currency equivalent market value of the Securities.

-Government and monetary authorities may impose (as some have done in the past) exchange controls that could adversely affect an applicable exchange rate.
+Government and monetary authorities may impose (as some have done in the past) exchange controls that could adversely affect an applicable exchange rate or the ability of the Issuer to make payments in respect of the Securities.
 As a result, investors may receive less interest or principal than expected, or no interest or principal.
+Changes in market interest rates may adversely affect the value of the Securities.
+Investment in the Securities involves the risk that subsequent changes in market interest rates may adversely affect the value of the Securities, since the Securities have a fixed rate of interest and prevailing interest rates in the future may be higher than that fixed rate of interest.